 Perfect for home and office working

 Harbard Close is just a stone’s throw from Barking station, and the area’s excellent transport links were a big selling point for Bolu.
-“I will go back to working in an office at some point and the fact that my commute to Canary Wharf will be less than an hour door to door is brilliant.
+“I will go back to working in an office at some point and the fact that my commute to Canary Wharf will be just 33 minutes is brilliant.
 I thought I’d have to move miles out of central London.

 “I was very lucky to be able to live with my parents, but it was definitely an adjustment after the freedom and independence of university.
 When I was working from home, I was often sat at the dining table and there are no doors between that space, the living room and the kitchen.
 You’re dealing with other people’s schedules and routines – walking through and answering the door for deliveries when you’re on video call.